Upskill, reskill or hire? A guide to smarter skill development

 Step 1: Forecast

 Before you can figure out the skills you’ll need in the future, you need to do some forecasting.
-Gather data—from your business, industry, customers and other sources—to determine the many forces that could impact your organization in the years ahead.
-While every industry’s needs will be different, automation is one area that will likely impact everyone.
-Indeed, more than three-quarters of CEOs believe the move to embrace automation will endure well beyond the pandemic, according to PwC’s 2020 CEO Panel Survey.
+Gather data — from your business, industry, customers and other sources — to determine the many forces that could impact your organization in the years ahead.
+While every industry’s needs will be different, GenAI is one area that will likely impact everyone.

 Step 2: Assess your workforce capabilities